-David Novros: ...and it was really dark.
-And he cared a lot.
-And you know when he was painting the things for the [Rothko] chapel, I'm fascinated by the activity.
+David Novros: And it looked just - it's just so rich because - but then you know he painted painting the things for the [Rothko] chapel, I'm fascinated by the activity.
 So much energy and thought went into positioning the things in relationship to this lighted space that he created.
 That's the most specific he ever got, for sure, about what kind of light was going to be on his paintings.
 And he really cared a lot about what kind of light was on his paintings.
 So I think it works on that one because he probably meant it to be seen in those kind of lights, rather than in the light...